TheHive-Project/Cortex-Analyzers/docs/dev_guides/how-to-create-an-analyzer.md

 ### Python Requirements
 If the analyzer is written in Python, a `requirements.txt` must be provided with the list of all the dependencies.
+Pin every dependency to an exact version (`requests==2.32.4`); git dependencies must reference a commit SHA (`git+https://github.com/org/repo@<sha>`).
+CI rejects unpinned lines.
+Dependabot updates the pins weekly.

 ### Example: VirusTotal Analyzer Files
 Below is a directory listing of the files corresponding to the VirusTotal